Guide to arranging childcare

 You might also find our Childcare for disabled children page useful

 For childminders and settings, once you have a list, you can save time by contacting several places and asking a few key questions rather than visiting them all.
-If you are thinking of a nursery here is a film from Family & Childcare Trust,
+If you are thinking of a nursery here is a film from Family & Childcare Trust, Choosing a nursery - what to look out for.

 Questions to ask